AdrianInfante/ZendeskCallMonitor/README.md

 The purpose of this project is for any Agent in Zendesk has the ability to easily see the notes field for a given organization or to modify it.

-This program will display relevant call details in a popup, fetches and updates organization notes, and periodically updates call data in the background.
-The server acts as intermediary between the extension and Zendesk's API
+This web browser extension will display relevant call details in a popup, fetches and updates organization notes, and periodically updates call data in the background.
+The server acts as intermediary between the extension and Zendesk's API.
+Tested on Google Chrome, Microsoft Edge

 Server
 ------